pedromiglou/MRSI_Thesis_Action_Anticipation/README.md

 use openpose
 https://github.com/CMU-Perceptual-Computing-Lab/openpose

+having a lookup table of possible sequences so that considering the current state we have a set of possible next states

 ## Doubts

 Even if there are different sequences of assembly actions can i assume that the person can adapt to the action of the robot if it makes sense